MaterializeInc/materialize/doc/user/content/get-started/_index.md

 ### Standard SQL support

-You use SQL to interact with Materialize.
+Like most databases, you interact with Materialize using **SQL**.
 You can build complex analytical workloads using **[any type of join](/sql/select/join/)** (including non-windowed joins and joins on arbitrary conditions) as well as leverage new SQL patterns enabled by streaming like [**Change Data Capture